SABS-R3/software-engineering-day3/_episodes/13-refactoring.md

 > ## Security Alert!
 >
 > When using packages that other people have developed it's important to keep up to date with any security fixes.
-> This is particularly important if you are running a service such as a website - any running code exposed to the internet *will* be attacked.
+> This is particularly important if you are running a service such as a website - any service exposed to the internet *will* be attacked frequently.
 >
 {: .callout}